bigheadG/mmWave/TMD/README.md

     $sudo pip3 install mmWave -U

 Examples:

-    vitalSign_ex0.py is a basic example for reading data from Batman EVK vitalSign_ex1_Thread.py is an example of using thread to read data from Batman EVK vitalSign_ex2_intr18.py is an example of using GPIO Pin18 rise-edge to trigger function to read data from Batman EVK
+    TMD_kv_ex0.py is a basic example for reading data from BM201-TMD-ISK TMD_kv_pyqtgraph_xy.py is example for reading data and plot data

 If Run demo program can not find any Raw data output:
       Please set UART to R/W mode: